About Bloomsbury Collections

 Options are flexible to help librarians complete their collections by subject, collection year, or selected series.
 See collections page for more about available collections.

 Titles are now also available to be purchased individually, on a title by title basis, by institutions globally.
 This new purchase model allows our customers increased flexibility to gain access to Bloomsbury’s scholarship and emphasizes our commitment to customers and the global market demand to acquire titles on an individual basis.
 See the how to order page for the full title list and contact information.
+See the T&Cs for GOBI customers here.

 Features and Benefits